Boeing cutting more than 12,000 US jobs, thousands more planned

 The aerospace sector has been hard hit including many Boeing suppliers.

-General Electric Co said this month it planned to cut its aviation unit's global workforce this year by as much as 25per cent, or up to 13,000 jobs.
+General Electric said this month it planned to cut its aviation unit's global workforce this year by as much as 25 per cent, or up to 13,000 jobs.
 SpiritAero Systems Holdings announced it is cutting another 1,450 jobs in Kansas.

-(Reporting by David Shepardson; Editing by Chizu Nomiyama, Will Dunham and David Gregorio)